eswan18/gradual-typing-prez/premark_slides/static-typing.md

 ---

-# Static Typing
+# Type Inference

-- Some modern statically-typed languages don't require the programmer to explicitly describe the type of a variable if it can be determined from context; this process is called **type inference**
+- Some modern statically-typed languages don't require the programmer to explicitly describe the type of a variable if it can be determined from context

 - However, this doesn't make them any less statically typed.
-Below, `x` is never marked as an `int` in the code but we still get the same error -- because the compiler knows it's an `int` based on its initial value
+Below, `x` is never marked as an `int` in the code but we still get the same error:
 ```go
 var x = 7
 x = "hello world"